moxiegirl/getstarted/content/mac/step_one.md

 4. Press **Continue** and then **Install**.

+	  Accept all the installer defaults.
 Your system might warn you about the installer.

     ![Installer](/mac/images/install_software.png)